 When we started in 2016, we had two amazing results from Pr.
 Habib, an eminent French neurologist specializing in dyslexia.
 The first one was from a functional magnetic resonance imaging (fMRI) study which showed how the arcuate fasciculus was growing directly through rhythmic training.
 The second was the registered impact on phonological awareness and reading skills.

-How effective is Mila?
+How effective is Poppins?

 We’ve engaged 6500 children and demonstrated that we successfully transferred the scientific results from our past studies into the game.
 We also showed that the kids who have dyslexia and ADHD and used our therapy 3-4 times a week progressed much faster than those that didn’t.
 More importantly, results from our latest phase 3 clinical study in collaboration with the Pitié-Salpêtrière hospital will be announced at the end of the year.
 This study used double blind randomized placebo-controlled trials, according to the best standards of the health authority in France.